-For some, using alcohol is a way of medicating difficult emotions, experiences, and memories that are often connected to past trauma and other mental health disorders.
-Please see our article covering dual diagnosis for more information on co-occurring disorders.
+For some people, drinking alcohol is a way of self-medicating difficult emotions, experiences, and memories that are often connected to past trauma and other mental health disorders.
+Please see our page covering dual diagnosis for more information on co-occurring disorders.

-Regardless of the cause careful assessment and comprehensive treatment is required for the chance to live a healthy sober life.
-If left untreated alcohol addiction is progressive and potentially fatal.
+No matter the cause of alcoholism, each person requires careful assessment and comprehensive treatment for the chance to live a healthy, sober life.
+If left untreated, alcohol addiction is progressive and potentially fatal.

-Why is Our Alcoholism Treatment Program Right for You?
+Why is Our Alcoholism Treatment Program IS Right for You?

-At Sabino Recovery we know that high-quality, effective treatment cannot be improvised.
-We craft a targeted, individualized treatment plan for you by thoroughly assessing and understanding the ways that alcohol addiction has impacted your’s and possibly your loved one’s lives.
+At Sabino Recovery, we know that high-quality, effective treatment cannot be improvised.
+We craft a targeted, individualized treatment plan for you by thoroughly assessing and understanding the ways that alcohol addiction has impacted your and possibly your loved ones’ lives.

-When the brain is hijacked by alcohol, willpower alone is often not an adequate response.
-The treatment program and mental health services at Sabino Recovery are designed to take advantage of neuroplasticity – your brain’s ability to reorganize itself by forming new neural connections in order to adapt and adjust to new situations, experiences, and environments.
-Your resilience is a powerful force.
+When the brain is hijacked by alcohol, it takes more than willpower to combat the effects.
+Our treatment program and mental health services at Sabino Recovery are designed to take advantage of neuroplasticity – your brain’s ability to reorganize itself by forming new neural connections in order to adapt and adjust to new situations, experiences, and environments.
+Your brain’s resilience is a powerful force.

-Our treatment center uses evidence-based approaches and an emphasis on diet and exercise in order to rewire neural pathways to enhance self-efficacy and reduce reactions to triggers.
+Our treatment center uses evidence-based approaches and an emphasis on diet and exercise to rewire neural pathways to enhance self-efficacy and reduce reactions to triggers.

-To learn more about Sabino Recovery’s 35-day inpatient alcohol rehab program in Tucson, Arizona, visit Our Approach.
+To learn more about Sabino Recovery’s inpatient alcohol rehab program in Tucson, Arizona, visit Our Approach.

 12-Step, Or Not